 Squirting Cucumber Care

-If you would like to grow this plant in your own garden, keep in mind that it can spread rather quickly.
-Its creeping vines can sprawl out as wide as 3 feet, and its explosive seed-spreading mechanism may cause new squirting cucumber plants to pop up as far as 20-feet away from the parental plant.
+If you would like to grow this plant in your garden, keep in mind that it can spread rather quickly.
+Its creeping vines can sprawl out as wide as three feet, and its explosive seed pods may cause new squirting cucumber plants to pop up as far as 20 feet away from the parent plant.